Paul Merker: Back to (East) Germany

-In 1946 Paul Marker returned to Germany, where he became a member of the Party Committee, the Central secretariat and the Politburo of the SED (Socialist Unity Party of Germany/Sozialistische Einheitspartei Deutschlands), a new political party formed in the part of Germany occupied by the Soviet Union, by forcibly merging the old KPD and SPD parties.
+In 1946 Paul Marker returned to Germany, where he became a member of the Party Committee, the Central secretariat and the Politburo of the Socialist Unity Party of Germany (SED), a new political party formed in the part of Germany occupied by the Soviet Union, by forcibly merging the old KPD and Social Democratic Party of Germany (SPD) parties.
 He also promptly became a member of the Brandenburg regional legislative assembly.